|Course Number||Course Title||CL||LAB||CR|

 - Lab Hours - All day students will spend designated hours each week with infants, toddlers, or preschoolers at the Child and Family Development Center (CFDC) campus lab school while taking early childhood classes.
-These hours will be considered a component of class participation.
+These hours will be considered a component of class participation and additional lab use fee applies.
 The practicum site may act as the lab for EC classes taken concurrently with practicum.

 - a complete set of electronic fingerprints completed by the Department of Safety;

 - submission of a criminal record check; the background check must come back as clear or non-disqualifying; please note that the cost associated with completion of the fingerprinting and criminal record check is the responsibility of the student;

 - completion of the licensing Child Care Personnel Health Form by a licensed health provider indicating that the student is in good physical health and has no mental or emotional disturbances that would prohibit him/her from caring for children in a group setting;